dotnet/EntityFramework.Docs/entity-framework/core/modeling/bulk-configuration.md

 This convention implements <xref:Microsoft.EntityFrameworkCore.Metadata.Conventions.IEntityTypeBaseTypeChangedConvention>, which means it will be triggered whenever the mapped inheritance hierarchy for an entity type is changed.
 The convention then finds and configures the string discriminator property for the hierarchy.

-This convention is then used by calling <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.ConventionSetBuilder.Add%2A> in `ConfigureConventions`:
+This convention is then used by calling <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.ConventionSetBuilder.Add*> in `ConfigureConventions`:

 ```csharp
 protected override void ConfigureConventions(ModelConfigurationBuilder configurationBuilder)